The 39 Steps (1935 film): Plot

 Hannay goes to the sheriff.
 The sheriff does not believe him, since Jordan is his best friend.
-Hannay jumps through a window.
+Hannay escapes through a window.
 Hiding at a political meeting, he is mistaken for the introductory speaker.
-He gives a rousing impromptu speech, but Pamela gives him away to the police once more.
+He gives a rousing impromptu speech, but Pamela, attending the rally, gives him away to the police once more.
 He is taken away; the policemen insist Pamela accompany them.
-When they pass the local police station, they say they are going to Inverary, 40 miles away.
+When they pass the local police station, they say they are going to Inveraray, 40 miles away.
 Hannay realises they are agents of the conspiracy.
 When the men get out to disperse some sheep blocking the road, they handcuff Pamela to Hannay.
-Hannay escapes into the foggy night, dragging Pamela with him.
+Hannay escapes, dragging Pamela with him.

 They make their way across the countryside and stay the night at an inn.
 While Hannay sleeps, Pamela manages to slip out of the handcuffs, but overhears one of the fake policemen on the telephone, confirming Hannay's story.
 She returns to the room.
 The next morning, she tells him that she overheard the spies saying that Jordan will be picking something up at the London Palladium.
-He sends her to London to alert the police; however, no secret documents have been reported missing, so they do not believe her.
+He sends her to alert the police, but no secret documents have been reported missing, so they do not believe her.
 Instead they tail her, hoping that she will lead them to Hannay.

-She goes to the Palladium, where a show is on stage.
-When Mr. Memory is introduced, Hannay recognizes his theme music — a catchy tune he has been unable to forget.
-Hannay, upon seeing Jordan signal Mr. Memory, realises that Mr. Memory has memorized the secrets.
+She goes to the Palladium.
+When Mr. Memory is introduced, Hannay recognises his theme music — a catchy tune he has been unable to forget.
+Hannay, upon seeing Jordan signal Mr. Memory, realises that Mr. Memory has memorised the secrets.
 As the police are about to take Hannay away, he shouts, "What are The 39 Steps?"
-Mr. Memory compulsively answers, "The 39 Steps is an organisation of spies, collecting information on behalf of the foreign office of...", at which point Jordan shoots Mr. Memory before being apprehended.
-The dying Mr. Memory begins reciting the design for a silent aircraft engine.
+Mr. Memory compulsively answers, "The 39 Steps is an organisation of spies, collecting information on behalf of the foreign office of ...", at which point Jordan shoots Mr. Memory before being apprehended.
+A dying Mr. Memory recites the design for a silent aircraft engine.
+Hannay slips his hand into Pamela's and is not rebuffed.